 Advisory Board CNYBAC Chair

-Jot Chahal is the Strategic Marketing Lead for Hill-Rom’s Vital Signs and Cardiology business (Welch Allyn).
-In his current role he is accountable for shaping the global roadmap for the business, through organic and business development initiatives.
-Jot is also a subject matter expert within Hill-Rom for big data, predictive analytics, & integration of data driven insights into clinical workflows.
-Since joining Hill-Rom, Jot has also managed Blood Pressure and Cardiology Product portfolios as Global Product Manager launching several new products and enhancements.
-Prior to joining Hill-Rom, Jot led the Global Marketing and Corporate Branding Program Office for Mylan, a pharmaceutical company, also overseeing functional integration of acquisitions.
-Most of Jot’s career has been about bringing innovations and new products to market, having worked in downstream, upstream and strategic marketing functions in various industries.
-Along the way he has dabbled in customer operations, program management and manufacturing operations.
-Jot got his interdisciplinary graduate degree (Manf. engineering + business) from University of Michigan, Ann Arbor, and Bachelor's (Mech.
+Jot Chahal is the VP of Global Digital Health at Janssen.
+Prior to that Jot was Director of Digital Health at Hillrom, and prior to that led strategy for Vital Signs and managed the Cardiology portoflio (Welch Allyn).
+Prior to joining Hillrom, Jot led the Global Marketing and Corporate Branding Program Office for Mylan, a pharmaceutical company, also overseeing the functional integration of acquisitions.
+Most of Jot’s career has been about bringing innovations and new products to market, having worked in downstream, upstream, and business building functions in various industries.
+Along the way, he has gained experience in customer operations, program management, and manufacturing operations.
+Jot earned his Executive MBA from MIT's Sloan School of Business, his interdisciplinary graduate degree (Manf. engineering + business) from University of Michigan, Ann Arbor, and Bachelor's (Mech.
 Engineering) from Thapar University, India.

 Advisory Board Chair